Basic Care may be provided in three different forms:

 Asylum seekers living in private rented flats receive 43% of the needs-based minimum allowance (bedarfsorientierte Mindestsicherung) for citizens in need of social welfare support, which is about €863 per month (€648 for subsistence and €215 for accommodation for a single person in Vienna).
 The level of the needs-based minimum allowance varies across the federal provinces, as political agreement to prolong an Austrian-wide regulation after its expiry by December 2016 was not reached.
 The sum given to a care provider, €630 per month (€21 per day) for accommodation and subsistence of asylum seekers, is below the level of welfare support for citizens, although staff and administrative costs have to be covered by the care provider.

 For children, the daily rate in reception centres is the same as for adults.
 If families receive financial support for their daily subsistence, some federal provinces provide a lower amount for children (€80-100) instead of about €180.
-At the end of 2019,1,354 persons received Basic Care in federal reception centres, compared to 1,354 at the end of 2019.
+As of January 2021, 1,534 persons received Basic Care in federal reception centres, compared to 1,354 at the end of 2019.

 Unaccompanied asylum-seeking children must be accommodated according to their need of guidance and care.
 The daily fee for NGOs hosting unaccompanied asylum-seeking children ranges from €40. €50 to €95, depending on the intensity of psychosocial care.
 In some federal provinces like Styria the maximum amount is not given to care providers, although it is evident that only a smaller group are not in need of much guidance and care.
 Styria has set up a daily special support of €18 for children with special needs, in addition to the maximum amount of €77.
 In Upper Austria, the government provides for €88 which should cover legal assistance as well.